-Partnership Access Line (PAL) for Moms: University of Washington (UW) Partnership Access Line for Moms (PAL for Moms) is a free telephone consultation service for health care providers caring for patients with mental health problems who are pregnant, postpartum, or planning pregnancy.
-Any health care provider in Washington State can receive consultation, recommendations, and referrals to community resources from a UW psychiatrist with expertise in perinatal mental health.
+Perinatal Psychiatry Consultation Line (Perinatal PCL): The University of Washington Perinatal Psychiatry Consultation Line (Perinatal PCL) is a free telephone consulta on service for health care providers caring for pa ents with mental health problems who are pregnant, postpartum, or planning pregnancy.
+Any health care provider in Washington State can receive consultations on, recommendations, and referrals to community resources from a UW psychiatrist with expertise in perinatal mental health.

-Psychiatrists provide consultation on any mental health-related question for patients who are pregnant, in the first year postpartum, who are planning pregnancy, or who have pregnancy-related complications (e.g. pregnancy loss, infertility).
-Topics may include depression, anxiety, or other psychiatric disorders; adjustment to pregnancy loss, complications, or difficult life events; risks of psychiatric medications; non-medication treatments; and consulting about women on psychotropic medications who are wanting to or thinking about getting pregnant.
+Psychiatrists provide consultation on any mental behavioral health-related questions for patients who are pregnant, in the first year postpartum, who are planning pregnancy, or who have pregnancy-related complications (e.g. pregnancy loss, infertility).
+Topics may include depression, anxiety, other psychiatric disorders, or co-occurring substance use disorders; adjustment to pregnancy loss, complications, or difficult life events; risks of psychiatric medications; non medica on treatments; and consulting about women on psychotropic medications who are wanting to or thinking about getting pregnant.